 To get to the root of the problem, we examine a wide variety of factors, such as your sleep-wake cycle, diet, lifestyle habits, and pain and stress levels.
 Making gradual lifestyle shifts can greatly help to regulate sleep patterns.
-Good sleep habits including exercising daily, a healthy diet, certain supplements, stress relief methods, and essential oils can all help make it easier for you to fall–and stay–asleep.
+Good sleep habits including exercising daily, a healthy diet, certain supplements, stress relief methods, and essential oils can all help make it easier for you to fall – and stay – asleep.

-But so many of insomnia’s causes seem to lie outside our control.
+If you’ve tried all of those and you are still unable to sleep restfully, we know what it’s like.
+So many of insomnia’s causes seem to lie outside our control.
 Arthritis, digestive problems, allergies, neurological conditions, and hot flashes can all contribute to sleeplessness.
 Fortunately, we take a holistic approach to understanding, diagnosing, and coming up with a plan to make sleep something you look forward to.

 Infinity Wellness Center

 512-291-7702 - fax

 By appointment only.
 Our Herbal Pharmacy is open for walk-ins (for patients) during these hours.